sitegeist/Sitegeist.LostInTranslation/README.md

 ### Replacing Terms

-You can define terms that should be ignored by DeepL in the configuration and provide a static replacement for every target language.
+You can define terms that should be ignored in the translation process in the configuration and provide a static replacement for every target language.
 This is especially useful when you have own names that have a very specific translation, of which DeepL is not aware.